robenkleene/hipster-software/hipster-software.md

 # I have no #$@&% idea

+But the `dankmeme` subreddit has over 730,000 subscribers.

 ---

 # Why use a tool?

-1. To make things impossible possible.
+1. To make things impossible possible
-2. It's faster.
+2. It's faster
-2. To reduce effort, make something complex easy (to conserve energy).
+2. To reduce effort, to make something complex easy (to conserve energy)

 ---